 - Times when no regular library classes are scheduled are open periods.
 These periods are for library research, extra skills instruction, and other library-related activities. - Teachers may schedule their classes for library skills instruction or library research during open periods.
-Your teacher will tell you when your class is scheduled for an open period. - Students (individuals and small groups) may come to the library on passes during open periods.
+Your teacher will tell you when your class is scheduled for an open period. - Students (individuals and small groups) may come to the library with passes during open periods.
 They may exchange books, read, do research or other library-related activities.
 Students must have a pass that specifies the activity and the "return to class" time.
-Due to limited space, students on passes will be sent back to class when the library is full.
-Ask your teacher about passes for open times.
+Due to limited space, students with passes will be sent back to class when the library is full.